Difference between ‘and’ and ‘&’ in Python

 and is a Logical AND that returns True if both the operands are true whereas ‘&’ is a bitwise operator in Python that acts on bits and performs bit by bit operation.

-When an integer value is 0, it is considered as False when using logically.
+Note: When an integer value is 0, it is considered as False otherwise True when using logically.

 This is because ‘and’ tests whether both expressions are logically True while ‘&’performs bitwise AND operation on the result of both statements.

 In print statement 2, the compiler is doing bitwise & operation of the results of statements.
-Here, the statement if getting evaluated as follows:
+Here, the statement is getting evaluated as follows:

 To elaborate on this, we can take another example.